 The surgical technology program is CAAHEP accredited.

-The US Department of Education requires colleges to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
-The information provided here is the best available to us.
-We hope that this information is helpful to our current students and to prospective students as they make their career and educational choices.
+The US Department of Education under 34 CFR 668.412 (d) and (e), requires colleges to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
+The information provided below is the best available to us.
+We hope that this information is helpful to our current students and to prospective students as they make their career and educational choices: